Some Matroids Related to Sum-Rank Metric Codes: Conclusion and further comments

+We have defined sum-matroids in terms of rank functions.
 The rank function of sum-matroids generalizes the rank function of matroids and $q$-matroids.
-So it is natural to ask whether all the results in matroid theory will have sum-matroid analogue.
+So it is natural to ask which results in matroid theory will have sum-matroid analogue.
 We have answered this question partially.
-Duality, generaand exerciseslized weights, which are important invariants from coding theoretic point of view, have been defined more generally for sum-matroids.
-But there are still a lot of problems regarding sum-matroids to research on.
+Duality, generalized weights, which are important invariants from coding theoretic point of view, have been defined more generally for sum-matroids.
+There are many cryptomorphic definitions of $q$-matroids \cite{JP2016,BCR21} which are $q$-analogues of those for matroids \cite{Whi86}.
+One can expect to find analogous cryptomorphic definitions for sum-matroids also.

 Further, the rank generating functions for sum-matroids can be studied.
 More importantly, as noted in \cite{JP2016}, matroids and $q$-matroids are particular cases of a more general structure of modular lattices which are complemented and some work about them were done by Crapo in \cite{Cra64}.
 Sum-matroids also appear to be complemented lattices and hence we can get hints from \cite{Cra64} and further develop the theory of sum-matroids.
 Matroids induced from matrices are called representable matroids.
-Of course, there are matroids which are non-representable, i.e., they cannot be constructed from a matrix, even if we allow arbitrary fields.
-See, for example, the V{\'a}mos matroid $V_8$ \cite{Ox06}.
-Similarly to the remark made by Jurrius and Pellikaan in \cite{JP2016} about existence of non-representable $q$-matroids, it will be interesting to know if there exist nontrivial non-representable sum-matroids which are neither matroids nor $q$-matroids.
+As we mentioned before, there are matroids which are non-representable (See, e.g., the V{\'a}mos matroid $V_8$ \cite{Ox06}).
+Constructions of non-representable $q$-matroids also exist (See \cite{BCR21,CJ21}).
+So one might ask if there is any non-representable sum-matroid which is neither a matroid nor a $q$-matroid.

-As, we mentioned at the beginning of Section \ref{sec:4}, one can associate a Stanley-Reisner ring to a matroid and the Betti numbers of the ring are related to the generalized weights of a linear code if the matroid is constructed from that code.
-In fact, for constant weights codes and more generally, for linear codes with a pure resolution, the generalized weights and Betti numbers define each other \cite{GS20,JV14}.
+As we mentioned in the introduction, one can associate a Stanley-Reisner ring to a matroid and the Betti numbers of the ring are related to the generalized weights of a linear code if the matroid is constructed from that code.
+In fact, for constant weights codes and more generally, for linear codes with a pure resolution, the generalized weights and Betti numbers define each other \cite{JV13,JPV21}.
 We want to find a similar result for sum-matroids but anyhow, a study about the constant sum-rank weight linear codes is a good step toward this.
-We may try to develop a geometric approach to study generalized weights of sum-rank metric codes.
-The same for Hamming metric codes and rank metric codes have been shown in \cite{TV95, Ran19}.
-It allows to classify codes of constant rank weights while it makes the computation of the generalized weights easier.